 English language and specialized subject dictionaries are purchased in accordance with the library collection management guidelines.
 Dictionaries are regularly reviewed and updated.

 Subscriptions to general and subject indexes/abstracts are acquired to support the instructional and research activities of the university faculty and students.
 Preference is given to electronic access.

 As a general rule, subject and general bibliographies are not acquired for the reference collection.

 Directories, handbooks, almanacs, yearbooks, and manuals are considered basic research tools.
 These sources are added or updated as needed.

 The reference collection contains basic legal research tools.
 In addition, the reference collection contains Arkansas and United States law sources.

 The reference collection contains a variety of general and specialized atlases.
 Atlases are regularly evaluated and updated.

 Return to Table of Contents

 The reference collection is regularly evaluated and weeded.
 With the assistance of the other members of the department, the head of the reference department is responsible for reviewing and maintaining the collection.
 Teaching faculty members and other library personnel may be consulted when appropriate.
-Items removed from the reference collection may be relocated to other library collections at the discretion of the collection development librarian.
+Items removed from the reference collection may be relocated to other library collections at the discretion of the collection management librarian.

 Return to Table of Contents